 The Finnish Craft Category: Where Teerenpeli Sits

-Teerenpeli's Pearl 3 Star Prestige rating for 2025 is the clearest available signal of where it sits in that peer set.
+Teerenpeli's Pearl 3 Star Prestige rating for 2025 is the clearest available signal of where it sits in that comparable set.
 Comparing it against other Finnish craft producers, including Kyrö Distillery Company in Isokyrö, which has built a strong international profile around rye-forward production, illustrates the range of approaches now operating within the same national category.
 Kyrö's rye emphasis and design-conscious international positioning represent one model; Teerenpeli's Lahti-based, tradition-oriented approach represents another.
 Neither is a lesser version of the other; they address different audiences and reflect different production philosophies.

 Looking further across the global whisky map, Finnish producers are increasingly measured against Scottish benchmarks.
 References like Aberlour in Aberlour represent the kind of established, regionally specific Scottish production that Finnish distillers must credibly distinguish themselves from if they want international buyers to treat Finnish whisky as a category rather than a novelty.
 That distinction is easier to make when environmental and agricultural arguments are clear, as they are in Lahti's inland context.